ESK0/eItems/README.md

 ## **eItems**
 eItems is an API designed to provide extended information and functionality to the CSGO Item Economy.

+I modified the original plugin to have some extra features, such as getting the avaliable skins for a weapon/glove.

 **Dependencies:**

 - [**REST in Pawn** - HTTP client for JSON REST APIs](https://forums.alliedmods.net/showthread.php?t=298024) - ver.
 1.3.0+